When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

 One of the main folklore myths, tells of how the Vikings traveled the seas, with their large, long-haired ship cat companions.

 These cats were thought to be Norwegian Forest Cats, which are known for being excellent hunters, and ‘mousers’.

 Whatever breed the cats were, however, their purpose aboard the ships was to keep the ship mouse population at bay.

 Rumour has it that whilst one of these ships docked in Maine, a long-haired ship cat was able to roam freely onto dry land, whereupon it then mated with a resident short-haired domestic cat.

 The Maine Coon cat breed is thought to be the result of this mating.

 This folklore is considered a true possibility for the Maine Coon cat breed’s origins since there are a large number of physical and characteristic similarities between the Maine Coon vs Norwegian Forest Cat.

 If you would like to learn more details about these two breeds, click here to see my article: ‘Maine Coon vs Norwegian Forest Cat: Key Differences‘.

 Are Maine Coon cats actually part-raccoon?
 Could there be more to the unusual similarities between these two species? …. let’s find out!

-The reason this old folktale myth is still considered a possibility, is because there are a remarkably number of similarities between the Maine Coon and Raccoon.
-These include:
+The reason this old folktale myth is still considered a possibility is because there are a remarkable number of similarities between the Maine Coon and Raccoon.